TI MSP432: MSP-EXP432P401R Launchpad

 This Launchpad board is compatible with a suite of MSP430 stackable BoosterPacks, including the low-power SimpleLink Wi-Fi CC3100 BoosterPack.
 It includes a USB debugging interface that can be connected directly to the development workstation.

 MSP-EXP432P4111 Launchpad

-Similar to the P401R launchpad, this supports a larger chip with 2 MB flash, 256 KB SRAM and also has a 320-segment LCD display leveraging the chip's LCD_F peripheral.
+Similar to the P401R launchpad, this supports a larger chip with 2 MB flash, 256 KB SRAM and also has a 320-segment LCD leveraging the chip's LCD_F peripheral.

 MSP-EXP432E401Y Launchpad

 This is a long development board with two sets of BoosterPack headers and onboard Ethernet jack.
 It also supports USB OTG applications with a second USB port near the Ethernet jack (distinct from the USB debugging port).

 MSP-TS432PZ100 target board

 This is a higher cost development board with a 100-pin LQFP ZIF socket used by initial MSP432 chips, and a JTAG and Spy Bi-Wire debug interfaces.